auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 - Adoption of the Swift 5 `Result` type.
 - Simplified error handling.

 As expected with a major release, Auth0.swift v2 contains breaking changes.
-Please review this guide thorougly to understand the changes required to migrate your app to v2.
+Please review this guide thorougly to understand the changes required to migrate your application to v2.

 ---